krish1711/DataBricks/Labs/02 Create a stream processing solution with Event Hubs and Azure Databricks.md

 > **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
 Otherwise, skip ahead to Exercise 1.

 Before stepping through the exercises in this lab, make sure you have access to an Azure Databricks workspace with an available cluster.
-Perform the tasks below to configure the workspace.
+You will also need Azure Event hub Service.

 Follow these instructions to create Azure Event Hub service - https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create